DiffPro-ML/deep-learning/README.md

 ## Contact

 Some materials (like solutions to tasks) are not published here to allow re-use of these materials in the future.
-For access to these materials, please contact [Christop M. Friedrich](https://www.fh-dortmund.de/friedrich) directly.
+For access to these materials, please contact [Christoph M. Friedrich](https://www.fh-dortmund.de/friedrich) directly.

 If you have other questions or need support please use the issue tracker.